What is Proliferation and Proliferation Financing?

 Survey by Executive Office for Control & Non-Proliferation (EOCN)

-Executive Office for Control & Non-Proliferation (‘EOCN’) has recently released a survey to know the awareness about the TFS and Sanction Evasion amongst the reporting entities in UAE.
+The EOCN proliferation financing survey highlights regulatory expectations around PF awareness in the UAE.
 As suggested by EOCN, the survey is performed just to know the understanding of the businesses on the subject and not to investigate the compliance status of the reporting entity.
 These survey includes questions such as under:

 - On which countries, the UNSC has imposed the TFS related to Proliferation Financing;